Instructions to Author

 All portions of the manuscript must be typed double-spaced and all pages numbered starting from the title page.
 The Title should be a brief phrase describing the contents of the paper.
 The Title Page should include the authors’ full names and affiliations, the name of the corresponding author along with phone, fax and E-mail information.
 Present addresses of authors should appear as a footnote.

-The Abstract should be informative and completely self-explanatory, briefly present the topic, state the scope of the experiments, indicate significant data, and point out major findings and conclusions.
-The Abstract should be 100 to 200 words in length.
+The Abstract should be informative and completely self explanatory, briefly present the topic, state the scope of the experiments, indicate significant data, and point out major findings and conclusions.
+The Abstract should be maximum 250-300 words in length.
 Complete sentences, active verbs, and the third person should be used, and the abstract should be written in the past tense.
 Standard nomenclature should be used and abbreviations should be avoided.
 No literature should be cited.

 The Introduction should provide a clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.
 It should be understandable to colleagues from a broad range of scientific disciplines.

 Materials and Methods should be complete enough to allow experiments to be reproduced.
 However, only truly new procedures should be described in detail; previously published procedures should be cited, and important modifications of published procedures should be mentioned briefly.
 Capitalize trade names and include the manufacturer's name and address.
 Subheadings should be used.
 Methods in general use need not be described in detail.

 Results should be presented with clarity and precision.
 The results should be written in the past tense when describing findings in the authors’ experiments.
 Previously published findings should be written in the present tense.
 Results should be explained, but largely without referring to the literature.
 Discussion, speculation and detailed interpretation of data should not be included in the Results but should be put into the Discussion section.